flintlib/flint/doc/source/ca_mat.rst

 Eigenvalues and eigenvectors
 -------------------------------------------------------------------------------

-.. function:: int ca_mat_eigenvalues(ca_vec_t lambda, ca_mat_t mat, ca_ctx_t ctx)
+.. function:: int ca_mat_eigenvalues(ca_vec_t lambda, ulong * exp, ca_mat_t mat, ca_ctx_t ctx)

     Attempts to compute all complex eigenvalues of the given matrix *mat*.
-    On success, returns 1 and sets *lambda* to the vector of eigenvalues.
+    On success, returns 1 and sets *lambda* to the distinct eigenvalues with corresponding multiplicities in *exp*.
+    The eigenvalues are returned in arbitrary order.
-    On failure, returns 0 and leaves the values in *lambda* arbitrary.
+    On failure, returns 0 and leaves the values in *lambda* and *exp* arbitrary.

-    The eigenvalues are returned in arbitrary order, but repeated according to their multiplicity.
+    This function effectively computes the characteristic polynomial and then calls :type:`ca_poly_roots`.